-The WS-Trust specification introduces the concept of a centralized runtime component called the Security Token Service (STS), which issues, cancels, and validates security tokens in SOAP-based networks.
-A WS-Trust model involves communication between the components: a requestor, web service, and STS:
+The WS-Trust specification introduces the concept of a centralized runtime component called the Security Token Service (STS), which issues, cancels, and validates security tokens.
+A WS-Trust model involves communication between the components, a requestor, web service, and STS:

 The requestor is a web client or programmatic agent that wants to use a service offered by the web service.

 The web service allows authenticated and authorized clients to access resources or applications.

 The identity provider stores claims about subjects and works with the STS to issue security tokens.